lafita/qs-align/README.md

-# QS-align
+# QS-ALIGN: protein quaternary structure alignment

-A scalable protein quaternary structure alignment algorithm.
+QS-align is a scalable protein quaternary structure alignment algorithm.

 ### How is this tool useful to me?